Loneliness And What It Means For Your Relationship

 Consider counseling

 In some cases, loneliness in a relationship may point to another underlying issue, such as problems with communication or intimacy.
 In these cases, seeking help from a relationship therapist may be a valuable step to take.
-A couples counselor can help you identify what’s causing your loneliness, giving you and your partner the resources you need to rekindle intimacy, strengthen your communication, and improve the health of your relationship.
+A couples counselor can help you identify what’s causing your loneliness, giving you and your partner the resources and social support you need to rekindle intimacy, strengthen your communication, and improve the health of your relationship.

 For all the benefits therapy can provide, however, loneliness can sometimes lead to depression and anxiety, making it challenging to leave the house.
 In these cases, online therapy through a platform like Regain or BetterHelp may be a more appealing option than face-to-face therapy.
 Due to the ability to attend counseling from the comfort of home, and to send messages to a counselor at any time, couples grappling with loneliness may find this to be an appealing alternative to commuting to in-person counseling.